sb2345/okckd.github.io/source/_posts/question/2014-06-12-Compare-mergesort-quicksort.md

 Example:

-{% img left /assets/images/sort-stability.png %}
+{% img middle /assets/images/sort-stability.png %}

 Stable sort: first sorting by rank/number (using any sort), and then a stable sort by suit.